bahtiyartan/troia/docs/44DateOperations_.rst

 Getting Current Date
 ====================

-One of the most used operations about dates are getting current date.
+One of the most used operations about dates is getting current date.
 In TROIA there are two different options first one is SYS_CURRENTDATE system variable.
 SYS_CURRENTDATE is a datetime system variable and returns current time in each value read.
 Here is a sample code about using SYS_CURRENTDATE.

 ::